gatlin/gitwit/presentation.md

   back into the parent.
 If it sucks - delete the branch and forget the whole embarrassing affair.

+  Branches are just collections of diffs associated with a GUID.

 3. You should be able to create the workflow you need.

   Git is really 152 (or so) separate commands under one convenient wrapper.